-At its core, Compost Depot is an emergent education platform providing onsite, in-school, and community programs that teach how compost is made and how healthy soil supports our future.
-Through hands-on, experience-based learning, we get our hands dirty building compost together,
+At its core, Compost Depot is an education platform providing onsite, in-school, and community programs about how compost is made and the tools of health soils for our future.

 I am Bobby Nicholson,